 Surprisingly, it isn’t just about being a whiz at grammar and spelling.
 It’s actually about having a good work ethic.
 You are in charge of your own success.
 Your reputation will determine if you’re someone in the proofreading community who will be known for your outstanding work ethic or rather as someone who can’t be trusted to respond to emails, return a quality job, meet a deadline, and/or be honest.

-It’s not for those looking to get rich quickly by putting in minimal effort.
+Oh – and one more thing!!
+Proofreading is not a way to get rich quickly by putting in minimal effort.
 Transcript proofreading is a lot of work.
 If you’re looking for a willy-nilly little “course” to give you some general ideas on how to catch errors and make crazy cash, this isn’t for you.
 Transcript Proofreading: Theory and Practice™ isn’t designed to chuck a gazillion people haphazardly out into the world to scrounge for clients.
 It’s there to equip serious people with the serious skills needed to perform serious work.

 That depends on quite a few factors.
 Transcript proofreaders charge by the page, so your rate will depend on how quickly you can work through a transcript — and with what accuracy you can do that.
 Blasting through a transcript ultra fast and leaving loads of errors in your wake won’t make you more money in the long run because it will ruin your reputation.
 It’s best to start slowly and build up speed.